csound/manual/docs/opcodes/ftconv.md

 _a1 ... a8_ -- output signal(s).

-## Example
+## Examples

 Here is an example of the ftconv opcode.
-It uses the file [ftconv.csd](../../examples/ftconv.csd).
+It uses the file [ftconv.csd](../examples/ftconv.csd).

 ``` csound-csd title="Example of the ftconv opcode." linenums="1"
 --8<-- "examples/ftconv.csd"